itacentury/CenturyPackageBO1/README.md

 Give default ts loadout

-  Everything will be taken from you and you will be given a nice Trickshot loadout including:
+  Everything will be taken from you and you will be given a default Trickshot loadout including:

     L96A1 vzoom + python + tomahawk + stun grenades + claymore